lorinbaum/lorinbaum.github.io/_posts/2024-01-23-towards-spirit-stream.md

 should test it for the spirit stream by implementing:
 - notes listed by modified date
 - stream with all changes
+	- date
+	- note that changed
+	- deleted parts (gray)
+	- new parts (green)
 - new note structure
 - heading/link formatting

+- entrance fixed nav is bocking title
+- change to %20 instead of dash and to spaces in \#id